-The monthly member incident and approved restrictive measures reports are due on the thirtieth day after the end of the month, or the first business day following the thirtieth day when the thirtieth day is not a business day.
+The monthly member incident report is due on the thirtieth day after the end of the month, or the first business day following the thirtieth day when the thirtieth day is not a business day.
 The reports shall be submitted electronically through the Long Term Care Information Exchange System (see Article V.J.5.b.xii).